sgeorge91/frappy/README.md

 # frappy

-**frappy** is a Python package implementing a non subjective algorithm for calculating correlation dimensions from data.
+**frappy** (fractal analysis for python) is a Python package implementing a non subjective algorithm for calculating correlation dimensions from data.

 This package currently contains functions for: